Skip to main content Skip to site footer

 Banners and flags policy

 • Any flags or banners must not be of an offensive or political nature nor larger than 2 metre x 1 metre.
-Any flags or banners larger then these dimensions must meet fire resistance standard BS 5867-2 or EU equivalent and must be approved by the club management prior to attendance.
+Any flags or banners larger than these dimensions must meet fire resistance standard BS 5867-2 or EU equivalent and must be approved by the club management prior to attendance.
 Flag poles are not permitted.

 Smoking policy